-- Learn more about conservation treatment through the American Institute for Conservation of Historic and Artistic Works (AIC), the professional organization for conservators.
+- Learn more about conservation treatment through the American Institute for Conservation (AIC), the professional organization for conservators.

 - Locating a conservator through AIC’s “Find-A-Conservator” database.
 This tool helps you to find a conservator who can handle your artwork and who resides in your geographic area.
 Conservators listed in this database undergo a peer-review process and all are Professional Associates or Fellows of AIC, which means they will abide by AIC’s ethical standards.
 You can also find other conservators through local museums, galleries, appraisers, or colleges as well.

 - Learn about AIC’s Conservators’ Code of Ethics and Guidelines for Practice.

 Remember, caring for art requires as much attention and deliberation as creating it.
 Sometimes conservation can be time consuming and expensive, but reclaiming a thought-to-be-lost treasure can be priceless.

 – Kerith Koss Schrager and Lisa Goldberg, Conservators